Incentives to Invite Others to Form Larger Coalitions: The Model

 \end{definition}

-Under the reward distribution mechanism, we want to incentivize all players who are already in the coalition to invite all their neighbours to join the coalition.
-This requires that inviting all neighbours is a dominant strategy for all players.
-We call this property \emph{diffusion incentive compatible}.
+Other than efficiency, we also want to incentivize all players who are already in the coalition to invite all their neighbours to join the coalition.
+This is the key property we want to achieve here, which requires that inviting all neighbours is a dominant strategy for all players.
+We call this property \emph{diffusion incentive compatibility}.
+Let $\Theta_i$ be the type space of player $i$, $\theta_{-i}$ be the report profile of players other than $i$, and $\Theta_{-i}$ be the type space of players other than $i$.
+We define diffusion incentive compatibility as follows.